Dinosaur renaissance: Popular science, mass media and cultural impacts

+In 1985 as well, the CBS television documentary Dinosaur! presented to the audiences the new views on dinosaur research through before-the-camera interventions of Bakker and Russell, but also Philip J. Currie and Jack Horner.
+In January 4, 1989, the same group of paleontologists reappeared in another programme, "The Great Dinosaur Hunt", part of The Infinite Voyage series of documentaries.
+Both documentaries, Dinosaur!
+(1985) and "The Great Dinosaur Hunt" (1989) contributed to popularise the new understanding of dinosaur features such as endothermia, fast locomotion, a higher intelligence, bird affiliation to dinosaurs and the hypothesis of a meteor impact causing the Cretaceous–Paleogene extinction event.

+In 1991 two short documentaries produced by Earthtalk Studios: A Giant Leap for Dinosaurs and Dinosaur Hunters, both directed by Daniel J. Smith, showed Jack Horner at Camp Makela (the scientists' camp that is on site at "Egg Mountain") talking with children and adolescents about dinosaur nesting behaviour and the cutting edge of dinosaur research.

-Bakker's non-technical articles and books, particularly The Dinosaur Heresies, have contributed significantly to the popularization of dinosaur science.
+Robert Bakker's non-technical articles and books, particularly The Dinosaur Heresies (1986), have contributed significantly to the popularization of dinosaur science.

 The 1993 film version of Jurassic Park was perhaps the most significant event in raising public awareness of dinosaur renaissance theories.
 For the first time in a major film, dinosaurs were portrayed as intelligent, agile, warm-blooded animals, rather than lumbering monsters more common to older films.
-Jack Horner was a consultant, and the artwork of Gregory Paul, Mark Hallett, Doug Henderson, and John Gurche were used in pre-production.
+Jack Horner was a consultant, and the artwork of Gregory Paul, Mark Hallett, Doug Henderson, and John Gurche was used in pre-production.
 While the dinosaurs eventually shown in the films had various anatomical inaccuracies, all four of these artists are in the on-screen credits as "Dinosaur Specialists".
 Bakker himself was not consulted or credited, but his research is referenced by one of the characters in the film, and a Bakker look-alike appears in the sequel The Lost World by the name of Robert Burke.